 The South China Sea, located between China, the Philippines, and Vietnam, is a major Asian trade route.
 It’s also a region threatened by geopolitical tensions, piracy incidents, and navigational challenges.

-Why it’s considered dangerous: the South China Sea is a region of significant geopolitical tension and military conflict, primarily due to overlapping territorial claims by several countries, including China, Brunei, Indonesia, Malaysia, the Philippines, Taiwan, and Vietnam.
+Why it’s considered dangerous for shipping: the South China Sea is a region of significant geopolitical tension and military conflict, primarily due to overlapping territorial claims by several countries, including China, Brunei, Indonesia, Malaysia, the Philippines, Taiwan, and Vietnam.

 These disputes are rooted in the area's rich natural resources, including an estimated 11 billion barrels of untapped oil and 190 trillion cubic feet of natural gas and its strategic importance for global shipping.